 If available, preservative-free Heparin Sodium Injection is recommended when heparin therapy is needed during lactation.
-Benzyl alcohol present in maternal serum is likely to cross into human milk and may be orally absorbed by a nursing infant.
 There is no information regarding the presence of Heparin Sodium Injection in human milk, the effects on the breastfed infant, or the effects on milk production.
-Due to its large molecular weight, heparin is not likely to be excreted in human milk, and any heparin in milk would not be orally absorbed by a nursing infant.
-The developmental and health benefits of breastfeeding should be considered along with the mother's clinical need for Heparin Sodium Injection and any potential adverse effects on the breastfed infant from Heparin Sodium Injection or from the underlying maternal condition [see Use in Specific Populations (8.4)].
+Due to its large molecular weight, heparin is not likely to be excreted in human milk, and any heparin in milk would not be orally absorbed by a breastfed infant.
+The developmental and health benefits of breastfeeding should be considered along with the mother's clinical need for Heparin Sodium Injection and any potential adverse effects on the breastfeed infant from Heparin Sodium Injection or from the underlying maternal condition [see Use in Specific Populations (8.4)].